rafacdomin/proffy/web/README.md

 $ yarn start
 ```

-Now import the `Insomnia_proffy.json` file inside of the api folder to your Insomnia.
+Now access on your browser: http://localhost:3000

 ## License